Compucolor: System description

 The Compucolor II was based on the 8080 operating at 1.99 MHz clock rate and used a SMC CRT5027 video controller, a Japanese-produced version of the Texas Instruments TMS 9927, programmed to provide a screen format of 32 lines with 64 characters per line (see Compucolor II character set).
 Internal proprietary ROM firmware allowed a plot graphics array of 128 H by 128 V available in eight colors.

 Three available keyboards having 72 (standard), 101 (expanded), or 117 (deluxe) individual keys, attached to the computer with a 25-pin ribbon cable.
 The keys were full-travel "Cherry brand" type having gold cross-bar contacts with excellent feel and reliability.
 Key tops were engraved with special legends to help manage computer functions.

 The Compucolor II used a custom designed 51.2 KB 5.25" floppy disk drive, which was placed on the right side of the monitor cabinet.
 The design utilized a serial interface and was referred to as the "Compucolor Drive" or "CD".
 There were reliability issues with this design since any variance in motor spindle speed would cause difficulty reading or writing floppy media.
 Also there were a few electromagnetic issues within the cabinet space that interfered with the floppy recording and read process.

 The disk operating system known as "File Control System" or "FCS" was designed in-house.
 In FCS, when a file was deleted, the individual file would be removed from the file list volume and the remaining data would be moved to fill sequential empty space, using the 4 KB portion of display video RAM as a transfer buffer memory.
 In modern-day terms, files would be automatically defragmented to prevent cross-linked files.

 Software

 Most legally available software for the Compucolor II was written by in-house software programmers.
-Over 20 software titles were officially released by Compucolor with custom 5-1/4" artwork title covers: Air Raid, Othello, Blackjack, Bounce, Chess, Cubic Tic Tac Toe, Lunar Lander, Maze Master, Sharks, Shoot, Solitaire, Star Trader, Star Trip, and Swarms.
+17 software titles were officially released by Compucolor Corporation with custom 5-1/4" artwork title covers: Air Raid, Asteroids, Backgammon, Othello, Blackjack, Bounce, Chess, Cubic Tic Tac Toe, Hangman, Lunar Lander, Maze Master, Sharks, Shoot, Solitaire, Star Trader, Star Trip, and Swarms.

 There was also a groundswell of hobbyists and user groups who created software for sale or "shareware" among its groups.

 The most important title for the Compucolor II was probably Star Trip, which mimicked the Star Trek genre.
 Another line of game software was also marketed widely and included titles such as Lightning Command, Target Omega, Freebooter and Bomb Squad.

 Productivity software like word processors or programing language interpreters were also available.